hoffa/clingy/README.md

 cf
 ```

-All arguments are passed as environment variables for easy piping.
+All arguments are passed as environment variables.

 Files matching `INCLUDE` are included.
 Those matching `EXCLUDE` are excluded.
 Both are passed to `grep -E` (i.e. they're extended regular expressions).